Renting a car can be expensive. So, if you’re looking for an affordable way to get around town, peer-to-peer car rental may be just what you need.

 Turo insurance at a glance

 According to Turo, “all host protection plans in the United States come standard with $750,000* in third-party liability insurance issued to Turo under a policy from Travelers, as well as varying levels of contractual reimbursement from Turo for physical damage and theft — the level of protection varies with the plan you choose.”
-There are five plans available.
+There are five plans available and they are listed below.

 Getaround insurance at a glance

 According to Getaround, “hosts are covered up to a combined single limit of $1,000,000 for liability, except where required otherwise by applicable law.
-Coverage includes personal liability for the guest, third-party liability for passengers and other affected parties, and third-party property damage arising from a car accident.
+Coverage includes personal liability for the guest, third-party liability for passengers and other affected parties, and third-party property damage from a car accident.”

 How do liability, comprehensive and collision work under company insurance plans?

-Instead, collision coverage pays for damage to the car you’re driving, while comprehensive covers vandalism and theft, as well as damage due to hail, flooding and fire.
+Instead, collision coverage pays for damage to the car you’re driving, while comprehensive covers vandalism, theft, and damage due to hail, flooding and fire.

 Some car-sharing services may offer collision and comprehensive coverage, but you may have to pay for this upgraded coverage.
 Others may offer coverage that might not be adequate to protect your finances.

-Make sure you thoroughly understand how well you are covered before renting out your vehicle.
-Talking to your insurance agent can help you determine if you need to purchase additional coverage to make sure you are fully protected.
+Before renting out your vehicle, thoroughly understand how well you are covered.
+Talking to your insurance agent can help you determine if you need to purchase additional coverage to be fully protected.

 Should I get commercial insurance if I participate in P2P car-sharing services?